StoccoDavide/LEM-LAST/README.md

 ## Installation

 To install the package you must have first installed Maple.
-Then copy the released MLA (Maple Library Archive) file `LULEM.mla` in the toolbox folder of Maple installation:
+Then copy the released MLA (Maple Library Archive) file `LULEM.mla` in the toolbox folder of Maple installation, which should be:

-- OSX: `/Library/Frameworks/Maple.framework/Versions/2017/toolbox`;
+- OSX: `/Library/Frameworks/Maple.framework/Versions/20XX/toolbox` (susbitutite the `20XX` version with the one you have installed);
 - Windows: `C:/Programs/Maple/toolbox/`;
-- Linux: `???`.
+- Linux: `???` (if you managed to install Linux probably you know better than me where is the right folder 🫡).

 If the toolbox folder does not exist, create it.